Neel-H-Patel/documentation-ai-assistant/basic-code-helper/README.md

-# To Test Extension

-1. Open extension.js file
-2. press F5 to open extension test window
-3. type cmd+shift+P (mac) or cntrl+shift+P(windows) to open command pallete
-4. Search for "Search WDS Blog Example" and press enter

-Get editor property, get lang ID from editor property.

-This lets us identify what type of language the file is.

-This extension should identify the code in a folder and idiomatically match it with corresponding code in a different language to help users make a jump from one language to another.

-# customextension README
+# basic-code-helper README

-This is the README for your extension "customextension".
+This is the README for your extension "basic-code-helper".
 After writing up a brief description, we recommend including the following sections.

 ## Features
-Dab

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.